sensu/sensu-go/RBAC.md

 By default, every Entity, and Object (i.e. check) is a member of the Environment "default".

 The Organization "default" has a Group "default", which grants read/write permissions to every Object Type in the Environment "default".
-A User is is NOT a member by default, however, it can become a member at creation time or later.
+A User is is NOT a member of this Group by default, however, it can become a member at creation time or later.

-Object Types include checks, subscriptions, filters, mutators, and handlers.
+Object Types include Entities, Checks, Subscriptions, Filters, Mutators, and Handlers.

+By default, a Sensu installation has two Roles, "admin" which grants access to create and manage Organizations, and "default" which grants access to the Organization "default".

+By default, a Sensu installation has a User "admin" that is a member of the Role "admin".

-A Sensu Environment may have one or more trusted SSL certificate chains, used to authenticate Agent Users (**WIP**).
+A Sensu Environment may have one or more trusted SSL certificate chains, used to authenticate Agent Users.

 #### Examples

 ```
+-- Role

 -- Organization
               |
                --Group